Geological disposal of radioactive waste

 The RSO identifies and coordinates research, bringing together UK academic institutions to form collaborative, long-term research partnerships and fostering a multi-disciplinary approach to Nuclear Waste Services.

 Our research programme includes wholly funded research, part funded research with UKRI and academic and industry partners, PhD studentships, and engagement in international projects.

 Based at The University of Manchester’s Dalton Nuclear Institute and headed by Professor Kath Morris, the RSO is in a unique position to build a strong relationship between the academic community and the work of NWS.

 The RSO will:

-- Deliver academic research outputs that align closely with RWM’s needs.
+- Deliver academic research outputs that align closely with NWS’s needs.